IsNielsen/SimpleTextTools/doc/Plan.md

 *   Algorithms:
   * ?
 ### sort tool

+Create a function that accepts *command line args* as file name(s).
+Open and read files, and then sort the lines by lexical order and print.

+If there are multiple files, everything is sorted together in one big string.

+*   What I know:
+  * Spaces `(" ")` are counted as character, and have a higher priority than letters
+    * Therefore, empty lines are printed first, then any lines with indentations.
+  * I can read a line of a file and look for certain elements
+*   What I don't know:
+  * How the heck ASCII characters work
+  * How to sort by ASCII

+*   Data needed:
+  * Each file that is called
+  * Might need an array that contains lines from every file, then sort that.
+  *
 ### tac tool
 Similar to cat, but instead this function will print the lines of the file in reverse order If multiple files, do it for each file in turn